 Posted by Soča Valley on Friday, July 6, 2018

 Soča Valley is now well known as destination for adventure travel and active, outdoor tourism, but it wasn’t always like this.
 Who has been the driving force behind this transformation?

 This is not a simple question.
-I would say there existed, and still does, a favorable combination of very different factors.
-We can start with the independence of Slovenia, economic liberalization and joining the EU afterwards.
+I would say there existed and still does, a favorable combination of very different factors.
+We can start with the independence of Slovenia, economic liberalization, and joining the EU afterward.
 I would even dare to believe that some unpleasant events, such as the last economic crisis, have stimulated people to search for new ways how to improve their economic possibilities and to earn additional income.

 It might be true that there is still an echo of this experience in our minds… And I would also add that a very systematic and strategic approach of the Slovenian Tourist Board on a national level helps a lot in building green awareness at home and placing the green image on the international market.

 Considering investors, I’m afraid we haven’t yet found an effective way to attract the right ones.
-The local policies are more or less following and responding to the external initiatives.
-We are not creating a favorable environment and we are not actively enough searching for and inviting the investors we would really need.
-The most reliable investors are locals, but the local financial sources are low and limited to small sports agencies, camps and apartments.
-Too many of more demanding projects, such as hotels, fell victim to adventurous external investors, who didn’t have any real knowledge of the business and of course they failed…
+The local policies are more or less following and responding to external initiatives.
+We are not creating a favorable environment and we are not active enough searching for and inviting the investors we would really need.
+The most reliable investors are locals, but the local financial sources are low and limited to small sports agencies, camps, and apartments.
+Too many of more demanding projects, such as hotels, fell victim to adventurous external investors, who didn’t have any real knowledge of the business and of course, they failed…